 Below are the latest articles, information, and resources collected or provided by AARP Minnesota.
-For questions or concerns, contact the office at email@example.com
+For the latest national coronavirus news and information, visit AARP.org/coronavirus.

 Latest COVID-19 News and Information

 We may be isolated, but we don’t have to be alone.
 AARP Community Connections is a new website that offers steps to find help – or give it – during the coronavirus pandemic.
 At a time when people are self-isolating, the website connects you to support in your community.
 It also enables you to join or organize your own online mutual aid group to stay connected, share ideas and help your family, neighbors and those most affected by COVID-19.